A Guidebook for Global Sales Compensation Pay Mix

 Globally consistent pay mix practices have their issues, too.
-Local management may have a difficult time recruiting and retaining local talent if base salaries are too low or, conversely, when the target incentive is too low–it becomes too difficult to earn upside rewards.
-One way to solve these issues is by creating a pre-defined pay mix structure.
+Local management may struggle to recruit and retain local talent if base salaries are too low.
+Conversely, when the target incentive is too low, earning upside rewards becomes difficult.
+One way to solve these issues is by creating a predefined pay mix structure.

 STEP 1 Gather Market Data.

 Group jobs by level of persuasion and influence on the purchasing decision.
-Companies use the market data to guide their grouping; however, they should recognize the unique attributes of their own go-to-market model and sales responsibilities.
-Following are example job groups:
+Companies use market data to guide their grouping.
+However, they should recognize the unique attributes of their go-to-customer model and sales responsibilities.
+The following represent example job groups:

 Gather the pay mix data by country for the primary, most populated sales role.
 Next, sort the data by market pay mix and assign each country to a group.
-Figure 2 includes the survey results for U.S. named account manager roles with 40/60-50/50 in the “2012 Sales Compensation Trends Survey.”
-Note: Although the data suggest six pay mixes to be used by nine countries, the goal is to consolidate the data into a simplified structure that is directionally appropriate for each included country.
+Figure 2 includes the survey results for U.S. named account manager roles with 40/60-50/50 in the Sales Compensation Trends Survey.
+Note: The data suggest six pay mixes to be used by nine countries.
+However, the goal is to consolidate the data into a simplified and directionally appropriate structure for each included country.

 STEP 4 Set pay mix for each job and country group based on individual influence and market practices.

-Create a matrix that includes each job persuasion group and each country risk tolerance group.
+Create a matrix including each job persuasion group and each country risk tolerance group.
 Then, leveraging the market data, fill in the boxes.
-Because Figure 3 uses the market data for the named account manager in Job Group 1 to define the country risk tolerance groupings, the rounded pay mixes for each of those country groups are populated into the first row.
+Because Figure 3 uses the market data for the named account manager in Job Group 1 to define the country risk tolerance groupings, the rounded pay mixes for each country group are populated into the first row.
 Leveraging market data for the roles included in job persuasion groups 2 and 3, the pay mixes for these two rows are populated (data in chart is an example).

-Some practitioners err on the side of being too simple and, therefore, may design a limited pay mix structure.
-Other practitioners err on the side of being too exact and, therefore, may design a complicated pay mix structure.
-The key is to ensure the structure accommodates local market needs but is simple and easy to communicate, explain, administer and govern.
+Some practitioners err on the side of simplicity and, therefore, may design a limited pay mix structure.
+Other practitioners err on the side of exactness and, therefore, may design a complicated pay mix structure.
+The structure must accommodate local market needs.
+It must also be simple and easy to communicate, explain, administer and govern.